Holmistr/hazelcast/CONTRIBUTING.md

 9. If available, integration module versions (e.g. Tomcat, Jetty, Spring, Hibernate).
 Also, include their  detailed configuration information such as `web.xml`, Hibernate configuration and `context.xml` for Spring.

 ## Pull Requests
-Thanks for creating your pull request (PR).
+Thanks for creating your pull reqdsfsdfdfuest (PR).
 *	Contributions are submitted, reviewed, and accepted using the pull requests on GitHub.
 2. In order to merge your PR, please sign the [Contributor Agreement Form].
 3. Try to make clean commits that are easily readable (including descriptive commit messages).